The Emerald Isle

 Laragh – Roundwood

 You leave Laragh and ascend Paddock Hill.
 Initially you proceed through dense forests and lateron across an unspoilt heath through Wicklow Mountain National Park.
 From Old Bridge you reach along little side roads the little village of Roundwood, where you enjoy an overnight stay.
-If you wish to continue hiking for a bit longer, you have the option to embark on a loop tour around the Vaultry Reservoirs.
+If you wish to continue hiking for a bit longer, you have the option to embark on a loop tour around the Vartry Reservoirs.

 Roundwood – Enniskerry